-This jaw-dropping home in Upper Ballinderry combines the traditional with the ultra-contemporary that will charm any viewer.
+This unique home in Upper Ballinderry fuses together traditional interiors with the ultra-contemporary, creating a property that will charm any viewer.

-From the picture perfect white washed thatched cottage at the front, you step into a magnificent modern extension that is made from glass and wood.
+From the white-washed thatched cottage at the front, you enter into a marvellous modern extension that is made from glass and wood.

-Fusing the old with the new, the two juxtaposing sections of this one-of-a-kind property blends together beautifully, adding luxury and makes the most of the surrounding rural views.
+Combining the old with the new, the two contrasting sections of this one-of-a-kind home merge together seamlessly, adding a level of luxury and enjoying the beautiful rural views that overlooks Lough Neagh.

-Nestled in beautiful landscaped grounds, this listed Georgian cottage is connected to the oak and glass sun room by two glazed links around a central courtyard.
+Tucked away in landscaped grounds, this listed Georgian cottage is connected to the glass and oak sun room by two glazed links around a central courtyard.

-The Grade 1 listed original house is believed to date back to the 1700’s.
-During the construction of the extension in 2011, the property was re-thatched and lime rendered.
+The original house dates back to the 1700s and is Grade 1 listed.
+In 2011, during the construction of the extension, the house was rethatched and lime rendered.

-The accommodation briefly comprises of five bedrooms, a dressing room / nursery or study, two bathrooms, three reception areas and a downstairs WC.
+Moving inside and the interior briefly comprises of five bedrooms, a dressing room / nursery or study, three reception areas, two bathrooms and a downstairs WC.

-A spacious and contemporary kitchen contains a range of units that is finished with granite worktops.
-There are an array of integrated appliances including a Hotpoint oven, Bosch dishwasher, Whirlpool induction hob and Neff fridge / freezer.
+A spacious and modern kitchen features a range of units that are finished with granite worktops.
+This area contains a range of integrated appliances which include a Bosch dishwasher, Hotpoint oven, Whirlpool induction hob and a Neff fridge / freezer.

-Solid oak doors provides access to a glazed hallway which links the oak and glazed sun room.
+Solid oak doors open to the glazed hallway which links the oak and glazed sun room.

-This area has a generous sitting space as well as a dining area with a Scan wood burning stove.
-Bi-fold doors provides access to a patio.
+The sun room has plenty of sitting space as well as a dining area.
+There is also a Scan wood burning stove and bi-fold doors which provides access to the patio.

-On the first floor, there are three beautifully presented bedrooms with tongue and grove ceilings.
-There is also an additional room which could function as either a dressing room or study.
-A family bathroom is also found on the first floor.
+Three beautifully presented bedrooms with tongue and grove ceilings are found on the first floor.
+There is an additional room which would make the perfect dressing room, study or home office.
+A family bathroom is also found on this floor.

-A second hallway on the ground floor leads to a shower room and bedroom four, from where stairs lead to the fifth bedroom.
+A second hallway on the ground floor leads to a shower room and the fourth bedroom, from where stairs lead to the fifth bedroom.